Elinayap/CW2024/README.md

 Display a pop-up message when certain conditions are met.
 It also provides a close button to close the pop-up. setFocusTraversable(false) is also applied to ensure other keys does not trigger the screen.
 ---
 ### **LevelThree class:**
 The LevelThree class extends LevelParent and introduces a more challenging gameplay experience.
 In this level, players must defeat a shielded boss while dealing with randomly spawning bombs.
 Additionally, sound effects are integrated to enhance user immersion and provide auditory feedback during gameplay.
-It is located in the com.example.demo.levels packag
+It is located in the com.example.demo.levels package.

 #### Sub-components:
 1.	**updateScene():**